English Hubs promote a love of reading and help schools provide excellent teaching in phonics and early language by:

 Our English Hub is one of 34 schools across England appointed by the DfE to support local schools, academies and free schools to improve the teaching of phonics, early language and reading in Reception and Year 1.

-Little Sutton English Hub is based in Little Sutton Primary School in Sutton Coldfield, and offers support to schools in:
+Little Sutton English Hub is based in Little Sutton Primary School, Sutton Coldfield, and offers support to state funded schools in the following areas that have a KS1 cohort and take the PSC:

 Birmingham, Lichfield, Stafford, East Staffordshire, Staffordshire Moorlands, Stoke-on-Trent, Newcastle-under-Lyme, North Warwickshire, Tamworth, Solihull, Coventry, Rugby, Nuneaton and Bedworth.

-16th Jan 3:45pm-5pm ONLINE WEBINAR About this event Another chance to see this recorded, non-SSP-specific, webinar delivered by expert English Hub Literacy Specialist, Lamorna Ross.
-Suitable for current or prospective reading leaders interested in learning more about the role of reading leader, and in acquiring supportive strategies to enhance performance.
+2nd Dec 3:45pm-5pm Webinar About this event Expert English Hub Literacy Specialist, Lamorna Ross, will be delivering this non-SSP-specific webinar suitable for current or prospective KS1 early reading/phonics leaders interested in learning more about the role, and in acquiring supportive strategies to enhance performance.
 Click here to Book

 Book NowThe Role of Governors in Supporting Phonics Implementation